aliceblack/BackofficeMinisample/README.md

 Categories are a predefined list taken from the backend.
 Status can be "pubblished" or "not pubblished".
-Backend is simulated whith json-server.
+Backend is simulated whit json-server.